CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 If only a limited number of users are allowed to use the web application, an authorization component MUST be used to ensure that users can only perform actions for which they are authorized.
 Any access to protected content and features MUST be controlled before it is executed.

 All users MUST be assigned restrictive access rights properly.
-If employees receive access rights to or change any of the web applications, those responsible MUST check, confirm, and document in a traceable way.
+When employees get access rights to or change their web application, those in charge MUST check, confirm, and document it in a traceable way.
 The documentation of the granted access rights MUST always be up to date.
 Also, there must be a regular procedure to deprive users of access rights.
 Should it not be possible to assign access rights, an additional security product MUST be used for this purpose.
 All resources managed by the web application MUST be considered by the authorization component.
 Users MUST be server-side and centrally authorized on a trusted IT system.
 If the access control is faulty, requests MUST be rejected.
 Also, there must be an access control on URL calls and object references.
 Likewise, access to files must be restricted by the users with restrictive file system permissions, and secure handling of temporary files MUST be provided.

 #### APP.3.1.A3 Secure Session Management [Developer]

 Session IDs MUST be properly protected.
 They MUST be generated randomly (with sufficient entropy).
-If the web application's underlying framework can generate session IDs, then the framework's functionality MUST be used.
+If the web application's underlying framework can generate session IDs, the framework's functionality MUST be used.
 If session IDs are managed and created using a framework, then the framework MUST be configured securely.
 Also, the session ID MUST be sufficiently protected when it is transmitted and stored on the client side.

 A web application MUST allow users to explicitly end an existing session.
 After the user has logged in, an existing session ID MUST be replaced with a new one.
 The duration of the session MUST be limited, eg For example, inactive sessions automatically become invalid after a certain time and a maximum validity period is given (timeout).
 After the session is invalid, all session data (both server-side and client-side) MUST be invalid and deleted.